State Employee Payroll Data:

 - Download the data for FY2012 (July 1, 2011 to June 30, 2012)

 - Download the data for FY2011 (July 1, 2010 to June 30, 2011)

 You may see multiple records for an employee.
 This will occur if the employee had more than one position during the year, or is on leave from one position and holds another.
 To know which position the person currently holds please refer to the active on end-of-year field.
 The position with a Y in it is the position they held at the end of the year you are looking at.
 If all positions say no that means that they had left state service as of the end of that year.
-A person's total money compensation is the total of the following four columns: Salary, Overtime, Differential, and Other.
+A person's total monetary compensation is the total of the following three columns: Regular, Overtime, and Other.
 Please also note that the person's total compensation for all positions held during the year is listed under all positions for that person.
 For example, if a person earned $15,000 in position A and $20,000 in position B, the total, $35,000 will be listed under both positions A and B.